 Code of Conduct

-TechEquity Collaborative is building a community of tech workers, companies and partners that are working to make the tech-driven economy in the Bay Area work for everyone.
+TechEquity Collaborative is building a community of tech workers, companies and partners that are working to make the tech-driven economy work for everyone.
 We value inclusivity, mutual respect, and curiosity.

 The TechEquity community expects that TechEquity network activities, events, and digital forums: